 It’s recommended that you test your well once a year, and if you live in a region where groundwater arsenic levels are high, this is particularly important.

 🧪 How to Test for Arsenic in Private Well Water

 Because arsenic has no color, taste or odor, you won’t know that it’s in your water unless you carry out a test on your well.

-It’s recommended that you check your water for arsenic every three years, even though your well doesn’t legally have to meet any water quality standards – testing is for the sake of your own health alone.
+It’s recommended that you check your water for arsenic every three years, or even more often, even though your well doesn’t legally have to meet any water quality standards.
+The testing is for the sake of you and your family’s health.